vijayvat/cloudpie_docs/docs/cloud-credentials-view-edit.md

 View and manage cloud credentials associated with your CloudPie project.

 ## Prerequisites
-- User with roles that has permissions to Edit Cloud Credentials
+- User with roles to Edit Cloud Credentials
 - The credential is not in use by active deployments

 ## Accessing Your Credentials